TheUser11/Shortcuts/announcements.md

 # 2023 Roadmap
 > - Rogue Siri 3 will recieve one final expansion.
-> - iCuts 3.2 to be released
+> - iCuts Codename: Re-Imagine may come out sometime in 2023.
 > - Lightning Updater 3.2 to be released.
 > - Rogue Siri 4 may be released.
 > - Other unannounced projects may be released.